INTI-CMNB/Lattuino_IP_Core/README.md

 Once installed you'll find a script called __synth_lattuino_1.sh__.
 Modify the *XIL_TOOLS_ICE_DIR* variable to point to your iCECube2 installation.
 Then run the script.

+For the iCEStick/IceZum the script is called __synth_lattuino_stick.sh__.
+Note that we included a pre-generated bitstream: __lattuino/FPGA/lattuino_stick/pre-gen/Lattuino_Stick_bitmap.bin__.
+Also note that the core fits very tightly, so you could have issues if using an iCEcube2 different than version 2017.01.

 ## How to add Lattuino support to the Arduino IDE

-You'll need a modern version of Arduino's IDE, I used 1.8.1
+You'll need a modern version of Arduino's IDE, I used 1.8.1 (works on 1.8.2)

 1. Go to __File/Preferences__ menu
 2. Add the following URL http://fpgalibre.sf.net/Lattuino/package_lattuino_index.json as source of additional boards